gourab98/FlutterApps/README.md

 # FlutterApps
-Some flutter apps with some basic features and experimental approaches.
+Some flutter apps with some basic features and experimental approaches with dart programming language.